marylkayoe/mousePerformanceAnalysis/BEAMCROSS/readme.md

 W_n = \sum_{w=1}^{W} S_{w,n}\,(C_{w,n})^2,\quad n=2,\dots,N
 $$

-This weighted metric $W_n$ robustly captures mouse-specific movement, that can be further normalized or smoothed as needed, and is used to identify slip events based on a user-defined threshold.
+This weighted metric $W_n$ robustly captures mouse-specific movement, which can be further normalized or smoothed as needed, and is used to identify slip events based on a user-defined threshold.

 To detect slip events, we apply a threshold $\tau$ to obtain a binary slip mask $B_n$: